HomeMy WebLinkAbout1937-08-03 537

 The Board discussed the matter of changing the name

-.Leltters were received from May S. Harrington and
+Letters were received from May S. Harrington and name

-Leroy P. Brown, abutters, informing the Board that they
+Leroy p.
+Brown, abutters, informing the Board that they changed

 however, preffered the name of "Harrington Road" to